Heartwarming: Men In Black

 - Although it being retconned to hell and back in the sequels sort of ruined it, the final scene where the newspaper showed the Agent K was reunited with his lost love and Agent J's simple smile at it.

-- YMMV, but in an odd way, the memory J thinks up for Edger's wife after she's been neuralyzed is kind of heartwarming.
-K makes up that Edger ran off, and she'll decide she's better off, then J adds that she threw Edger out because he never appreciated her anyway and now she's going to make a fresh start.
-Considering what little we see, it seemed like an abusive relationahip, and the altered memory that she took charge and ended may end up empowering her in the future.
+- YMMV, but in an odd way, the memory J thinks up for Edgar's wife after she's been neuralyzed is kind of heartwarming.
+K makes up that Edgar ran off, and she'll decide she's better off, then J adds that she threw Edgar out because he never appreciated her anyway and now she's going to make a fresh start.
+Considering what little we see, it seemed like an abusive relationship, and the altered memory that she took charge and ended may end up empowering her in the future.

 - The animated series has a Christmas Special in which Agent K receives the first edition of Charles Dickens' A Christmas Carol.
 He cracks a smile, and looks like he's about to tear up for the first time in ages.